pewpewlive/ppl-utils/README.md

 1. Read the [wiki].
 1. Ask questions in the [Discord chat room].

+You can also take a look at [the code of levels] that have been released.

 ## Building the server

 If you don't want (or can't) use one of the prebuilt binaries, you can build the binaries yourself.